snabb/isoweek/README.md

 ### Using weeks with Go standard time.Time

-Simple example which gets the starting time of the 1st week of 1985:
+A simple example which gets the starting time of the 1st week of 1985:
 ```Go
 	t := isoweek.StartTime(1985, 1, time.UTC)
 	fmt.Println(t)
 	// Output: 1984-12-31 00:00:00 +0000 UTC
 ```
-The returned time may be within previous year as can be seen above.
+The returned time may be within a previous year as can be seen above.

-The AddDate() function in Go standard library "time" package can be used for getting the time at the end of the week or for iterating through weeks:
+The AddDate() function in Go standard library "time" package can be used for getting the Time at the end of the week or for iterating through weeks:
 ```Go
 	t = t.AddDate(0, 0, 7)
 	fmt.Println(t)